intershop/intershop-pwa/docs/guides/customizations.md

 Just add the Intershop PWA GitHub repository as a second remote in your project and `git merge` the release branch.

-> Prior to 0.16.1 the entire git history changed completely.
+> Prior to 0.16.1 the entire Git history changed completely.
-> Please see [Merging 0.16.1 as 2nd upstream repository: "refusing to merge unrelated histories](https://github.com/intershop/intershop-pwa/issues/62) for suggestions on importing the new history.
+> Please see [Merging 0.16.1 as 2nd upstream repository: "refusing to merge unrelated histories"](https://github.com/intershop/intershop-pwa/issues/62) for suggestions on importing the new history.

 ## Hints

 - The Intershop PWA project is configured to follow consistent formatting rules.
   For a better overview of relevant changes and less merge efforts it is advised to adhere to these rules during project development as well.
-  For this, one needs to configure one's IDE accordingly.
+  For this, you need to configure your IDE accordingly.
   The fitting Visual Studio Code configuration is part of the project.
 - The Intershop PWA project configures and contains a set of linting rules that also aim to ensure a consistent code style and are intended to prevent any coding patterns that are considered problematic.
   It is advised to follow these rules in customer projects as well.
   If some rules are actually unwanted in a project, it is best to disable these configurations but to keep all other checks intact and to address any violations.
 - Keep the unit tests running and write new ones.
   This will also help ensuring not to break any existing functionality after a migration.
-- `npm run check` should run through successfully on local development environments after a feature or bugfix or migration has finished.
+- `npm run check` should run through successfully on local development environments after a feature or bug fix or migration has finished.
   This check can be left to a CI pipeline as well but the task should be configured in a way that fits the requirements of the project.

 # Further References